Andrey Mordvichev: Ground Forces commander

-In May 2025, he was appointed as the Commander-in-Chief of the Russian Ground Forces in place of Oleg Salyukov when the latter reached the age of retirement and was promoted to the Security Council of Russia.
+In May 2025, he was appointed as the Commander-in-Chief of the Russian Ground Forces in place of Oleg Salyukov when the latter reached the age of retirement.
+Mordvichev was 49 at the time of his appointment, making him the youngest head of the Russian or Soviet ground forces since just after World War II.
 He was introduced to his new troops by Russian Defense Minister Andrey Belousov.

-Decorations
+In May 2026, he commanded the 2026 Moscow Victory Day Parade.

+Awards and decorations

 Mordvichev has received the following decorations: